tatablack/leaner-coffee-powerup/README.md

 ### Installing
 Ensure you have a compatible version of Node.js installed.
 Then run `npm install`.
 Available commands after installation:
-- `npm run build` → builds a development version of the project; output is in the `dist` folder
+- `npm run dist` → builds a production release of the project; output is in the `dist` folder
-- `npm run dist` → same as the previous one, but built for production

 ### Deployment
 TBD